jfbourke/jfbourke.github.io/_drafts/2014-06-05-using-apply-with-table-valued-functions.markdown

 ![Cross Apply Result Table](public/assets/2014/06/20140605-using-cross-apply-with-table-valued-functions.png)

-With that example in mined.
+With that example in mind.
 If we now try the same query but instead use `outer apply`...

 ```sql
 	--